NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/private-net/cloudflared/tunnel-virtual-networks.md

 - Manage acquisitions or mergers between organizations that use the same address space.
 - Allow IT professional services to access their customer's network for various administration and management purposes.
 - Allow developers or homelab users to deterministically route traffic through their home network to enforce additional security controls.
-- Guarantee additional segmentation (beyond just policy enforcement) between networks and resources for security reasons, while keeping all configuration within a single Cloudflare account.
+- Guarantee additional segmentation (beyond just policy enforcement) between networks and resources for security reasons, while keeping all configuration within a single Khulnasoft account.

 ## Prerequisites